Affordable Care Act

 Kreidler's guiding principles for any ACA replacement

-Any proposal must be measured against the progress we've made and cannot move us backwards, including:
+Any proposed change to the ACA must be measured against the progress we've made and cannot move us backwards, including:

 - No fewer people covered.